preetisawant/cloud-foundry/byob.md

 ```
 {:pre}

-For a runtime or framework that is not supported by IBM-created buildpacks but is supported by built-in community buildpacks, you do not have to use the -b option with the cf push command.</p><p>For example, for Ruby apps, there are no IBM-created buildpacks.
+For a runtime or framework that is not supported by IBM-created buildpacks but is supported by built-in community buildpacks, you do not have to use the -b option with the cf push command.
+For example, for Ruby apps, there are no IBM-created buildpacks.
 You can use the built-in community buildpack by entering the following command:

 ```
 cf push app_name -p app_path